 The PDC strongly recommends that anyone planning a monument to a woman or women reference the list of public nominations for She Built NYC, the City’s initiative to commission public monuments honoring the women.

-The Commission does not review artwork that will be installed for less than one year (“temporary”).
+The Commission does not review artworks that will be installed for less than one year (“temporary”).
 However, if there is any likelihood that a temporary artwork will be in place for more than 365 days, the project should be submitted for review before the artwork is installed.
 Artworks should not be installed under a temporary program with the expectation that permanent approval of existing artworks is a certainty.